Leave this site

 3.6.2 Staff should not attempt to prove a suspected security weakness as this might be interpreted as a potential misuse of the system.
 The weakness should be reported via their line manager to the relevant force Information Security Officer (ISO).
 The line manager must also ensure that any perceived vulnerabilities are reported to the Business Owner and/or Information Asset Owner in order that any necessary 'quick time' action can be taken.

-3.7 Professional Standards Department Referral
+3.7 Professional Standards Department referral

-3.8 Analysis and Management Reporting
+3.8 Analysis and management reporting

 3.8.1 Analysis and management reporting is an essential practice to enable key lessons to be learnt in order to maintain a proactive approach to emerging security threats.
 It provides practical output on types, circumstances and handling practices of an incident.
 Analysis enables a force to diagnose what a security incident means to a member of staff, build and maintain a suitable security incident response capability, build a framework of management reporting and learn about where and how awareness programmes are delivered.